SkyLined/BugId/README.md

   A list of keywords and their meaning is provided below.
 * `xxx.xxx` is a stack hash.
 It consists of a (customizable) number of hashes, and each has consists of a (customizable) number of hexadecimal digits.
-The first hash is for the top-most 'relevant' function on the call stack, the second hash is for the next 'relevant' function on the call stack, etc.
+The first hash is for the top-most *relevant* function on the call stack, the second hash is for the next *relevant* function on the call stack, etc.
   The number of hashes can be set using the `uStackHashFramesCount` setting in `dxBugIdConfig.py` and the number of digits can be set using `uMaxStackFrameHashChars`.
 The default settings are 2 and 3 respectively,